The Ultimate Blue Light Guide: Screens, Sleep, Glasses And Protection that Works!

 Ivy Cheung, a doctoral candidate in the Neuroscience program at Northwestern University found that a single three-hour exposure to blue-enriched light in the evening acutely impacted hunger and glucose metabolism.

 "These results are important because they suggest that manipulating environmental light exposure for humans may represent a novel approach of influencing food intake patterns and metabolism."

-So should we be staying away from looking at the phone, computer or even television screen if we're trying to keep our night-time hunger in check?
+So, should we be staying away from looking at the phone, computer or even a television screen if we're trying to keep our night-time hunger in check?
 Especially since researchers noticed that just 15 minutes after exposure hunger set in?

 Blue Light And Insulin Resistance: